CONAKAT: Formation

 The Confédération des associations tribales du Katanga was formed in November 1958 by Tshombe, Munongo, Dominique Diur, and others in response to the developing sociopolitical situation in Katanga Province, Belgian Congo.
 At the time, immigrants from other parts of the Congo, notably Lulua and Baluba people of Kasai Province, made up 38% of Katanga's population.
 The "authentic Katangese" referred to them disparagingly as "strangers".

 The first president of CONAKAT was Munongo, who was quickly forced to cede leadership to Tshombe due to his work in the civil service.

 The CONAKAT ran in the national elections of 1960 on a regionalist program (including the demand for Katanga's self-government and preferential tax treatment).
 The party won only 8 of the 137 Congolese parliament seats in 1960.

 On July 11, 1960, just under a fortnight after Congolese independence, CONAKAT president Tshombe declared the independence of the State of Katanga and the beginning of the Congo Crisis.

+The party was also heavily subsidised by commercial and mining interests, especially Union Minière.
+The secession of Katanga from the rest of the Congo would enable these businesses to maintain their investments, as an example: Union Minière's net profits were 31 billion Belgian francs between 1950-1959, which corresponds to over 5,5 billion US dollars in 2020.